TSTool / Command / ReadHydroBase

 RelTotal), and daily water class (

 RelClass) time series have their values carried forward to fill additional zero data values within irrigation years (November to October).
 The Division of Water Resources does implement some data filling by carrying forward non-zero daily values, indicated with corresponding data flags.
 In practice, it is common to interpret diversion records by filling in additional zeros and TSTool automates this approach.
 This technique has been used when processing data for CDSS modeling.
 Web services by default only return HydroBase diversion record data for observations without additional zero-filling.
 Therefore, this filling action should only provide additional zero values in an irrigation year where a diversion or release was recorded sometime in the year.
 Irrigation years with no observations remain as missing after the read.
+Because the logic requires full irrigation years, the read period and time series period is internally set to span full irrigation years and is then set to the requested period after filling with the carry forward algorithm.
 The default behavior is the same as the

 DivClasstime series are filled using annual irrigation year (November-October) diversion comments, which indicate when irritation years should be treated as additional zero values.
 Diversion comments provide additional information but may not always be consistent with diversion records.
 For example, diversion comments may indicate that a structure did not divert water in a year whereas daily and monthly records show diversions in all or some months.
 The separate

 FillUsingDiversionCommentscommand also is available for filling but may be phased out in the future.